pebblecode/pebble-handbook/great-people/people/developer-role-profiles.md

 - Actively helps others improve themselves - seeks to make themselves obsolete
 - Is humble - no ego
 - Enables others to get stuff done
-- Facilitates and leads group discussions involving a variety of participants (team-meetings, client workshops etc)
+- Facilitates group exercises involving a variety of participants (team-meetings, client workshops etc)
+- Can formulate and communicate a projects/products vision
 - Displays empathy and sensitivity towards everyone they interact with
 - Seeks to improve things that are above and beyond their "role"
 - Can identify and enable adoption of better practices (organisational and technical)
 - Reflects the values and aspirations of the team/organisation, rather than imposing their own
-- Can formulate and communicate a projects/products vision